When do you breakfast?

 Why is where important?
 Where doesn’t mean at home.
 Where simply means a place where you devote close to 100% of your attention to what enters your mouth.
 Down tools when you’re eating.
 All reading matter and screens closed.
 Newspaper, magazine, book, computer, phone, TV and internet closed.
 Close your eyes to focus on the task at hand - breakfast.
 Did you notice Jay ate before he started work?

-Dashboard and desk dining are neither focussed nor satisfying.
+Dashboard and desk dining are neither focused nor satisfying.
 Traffic or the tottering ‘to-do’ list take the focus away from eating.
 There’s a high chance you won’t recall how much you’ve had or whether you’ve eaten; you won’t be in touch with your body’s appetite-control signals.

 With distracted eating, there’s also a risk you will eat too quickly and not bother to chew well, which may cause indigestion, and for some, ‘heartburn’ and reflux.
 Have you ever gulped down a partly chewed mouthful to answer a phone and felt the food catch uncomfortably on its way down the food pipe to the stomach?